valens200/GSoC-2024/README.md

 During my participation in the Google Summer of Code (GSoC) program, I focused on enhancing the quality of the system by improving and adding new unit and integration test cases.Through this, I tested all functionalities to verify whether they work as expected and meet the requirements.
-After finishing unit test cases development for APIs and models, I improved and wrote new integration tests for Data Access Objects (DAOs).
+After finishing unit test cases development for APIs and models, I tackeled integration tests for Data Access Objects (DAOs).

 1.  #### Unit tests development